WP Simple Pay Blog

 Step 4: Publish Your Donation Form

-Now that your donation form is ready, it’s time to embed / publish it on your website.
+Now that your donation form is ready, it’s time to embed / publish it on your site.

 To embed the form, navigate to the post or page where you want to publish it.
 Next, add the WP Simple Pay block by clicking on the + icon and selecting the WP Simple Pay block.
 Then choose the donation form you just created.
 And then, publish or update the form.